juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

 ## Next Steps

-Once your setup is verified:<br>
+Once your setup is verified:

-1. ✅ You can connect to watsonx Orchestrate<br>
+1. ✅ You can connect to watsonx Orchestrate
-2. ✅ Bob is responding to your questions<br>
+2. ✅ Bob is responding to your questions
-3. ✅ You understand the workshop structure
+3. ✅ Your workspace is ready for development

 **You're ready to build your first agent!**